Buezrello/redhatparsing/README.md

 ## Limitation
 1. The script must be run with Python 2 only, because it used Python 2 specific methods, like raw_input
 2. Text file(s) must contains ASCII text, the script does not understand non-ASCII characters or binary
+3. Regular expression must be enclosed in double or single quotes:
+-r 'regular expression'
+--regex "regular expression"
+Without quotes the script will not recognized the regex

 ## Using
 Unzip directory with subdirectories